dsarov/SPANDx/README.md

 ## Resource Managers

 From v4.0 SPANDx should work with any resource manager and can also be run directly without a resource using Nextflow.
-To specify a specific reource manager, use the --executor flag.
-E.g. --executor pbspro.
+To specify a specific reource manager, use the`` --executor`` flag.
+E.g. ```--executor pbspro```.
 For more information see the Nextflow documentation here https://www.nextflow.io/docs/latest/executor.html

 ## SPANDx Workflow